Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 This activates the Basesystem, Server Applications, and Python 3 modules.

 11. If you did not already increase the VM's disk space before the installation began, increase it now.
 You might need to shut down the VM to do so.
-The VM must have enough space to mirror the SUSE Liberty Linux LTSS 7 repository.
+The VM must have enough space to mirror the SUSE Liberty Linux LTSS 7 repositories.

 You must also configure a static IP address and host name for the VM.
 If you are familiar with any networking tools in SLES, configure the network with your preferred tool.
 If not, use the YaST graphical interface: